-- It has also been given the power to investigate matters of professional misconduct by chartered accountants or CA firms, impose penalty and debar the CA or firm for up to 10 years.
+- It has also been given the power to investigate matters of professional misconduct by chartered accountants or CA firms, impose a penalty and debar the CA or firm for up to 10 years.

 - It is stated in the Act that “no other institute or body shall initiate or continue any proceedings in such matters of misconduct where the National Financial Reporting Authority has initiated an investigation.”

-- The jurisdiction of NFRA for investigation of CAs and their firms under section 132 of the Act would extend to large public companies that are not listed (threshold prescribed in the rules) and listed companies.
+The jurisdiction of NFRA for investigation of CAs and their firms under Section 132 of the Companies Act would extend to large public companies that are not listed (threshold prescribed in the rules) and listed companies.

-- Institute of Chartered Accountants of India would continue playing the advisory role with respect to accounting and auditing standards, policies through the recommendations to NFRA.
+- ICAI would continue playing the advisory role with respect to accounting and auditing standards and policies through recommendations to the NFRA.

-- Quality audit with respect to public companies that are not listed and are below the prescribed threshold, private companies that are listed and those companies delegated by the NFRA would be continued to be done by Quality Review Board (QRB).
+- Quality audit with respect to public companies that are not listed and are below the prescribed threshold, private companies that are listed and those companies delegated by the NFRA would be continued to be done by the Quality Review Board (QRB).